NickAkincilar/QlikSense-Task-Failure-Email-Alerts/README.md

     - Added **RESET HISTORY** button on the GUI to easily reset the 24 hour wait period for previously sent notifications.
     - Changed **FAILED TASK** logic filter so it ignores **DISABLED TASKS**.
 Previously it would sent emails even if the task was disabled.

+**You can now use multiple email addresses for alerting and management and assigment of emails are done entirely in QMC using custom properties.**

 This is an automated QlikSense task failure email alert tool.
 It is designed to run unattended like a windows service to send emails if a